allaremean/La-Liga-API/README.md

 # LaLiga API

-This project is an ASP.NET Core Web API that simulates a football league system similar to La Liga.
+This project is an ASP.NET Core Web API that simulates a football league system.
 It allows users to manage teams, matches, and automatically generate league standings.

 ## Features